This post may contain affiliate links. Please read our disclosure policy.

 What you’ll need

-• Italian seasoning – it’s a convenient and tasty blend of dried herbs that comes all in one jar
+- Italian seasoning – it’s a convenient blend of dried herbs in one jar

-• Heavy cream – real, actual fresh cream sets my recipe apart
+- Heavy cream – real cream sets my recipe apart

-• Dijon mustard – you won’t taste the mustard itself!
-It’s a tried and true trick of mine in many recipes to act as a subtle savory flavor enhancer.
+- Dijon mustard – you won’t taste the mustard itself!
+It’s a tried and true trick of mine that’s a subtle savory flavor enhancer.

 I rinse the beans in cold water for a few minutes to stop them from cooking further, but you could prepare an ice bath if you prefer.
 Simply fill a large bowl with cold water and ice cubes.
 After the beans have finished blanching, drain them and transfer them to the ice bath, and then drain them again once they’ve cooled.